 Facts about avian influenza in humans

-There are two forms of risk to the health of humans from avian influenza viruses, from infection by the native form of the avian influenza virus and from the potential for the emergence of new pandemic strains either directly from avian viruses, or from their recombination with human or other animal viruses.
+- There is also risk posed by the potential for the emergence of new pandemic strains either directly from avian influenza viruses, or from their recombination with human or other animal viruses.

-The ‘high’ and ‘low’ pathogenicity is not related to the disease in humans.
+The ‘high’ and ‘low’ pathogenicity of avian influenza viruses is not related to the disease in humans.
 Some avian viruses do not cause disease in humans, or are known to only cause mild disease.
-Some, however, are known to cause severe disease in humans, for example, A(H5N1).
-The classification of avian influenza viruses as ‘low pathogenic’ or ‘highly pathogenic’ is defined either by the composition of the cleavage site in the haemagglutinin (HA) gene or by the intravenous pathogenicity index in six-week old chickens in accordance with the criteria listed in Council Directive 2005/94/EC and the OIE International Health Standards .
+Others, however, are known to cause severe disease in humans, for example, the influenza A virus subtype A(H5N1).
+The classification of avian influenza viruses as ‘low pathogenic’ or ‘highly pathogenic’ is defined either by the composition of the cleavage site in the haemagglutinin (HA) gene, or by the intravenous pathogenicity index in six-week-old chickens in accordance with the criteria listed in ‘Animal Health Law’ and the WOAH Terrestrial Code .

 The avian influenza virus A(H5N1) emerged in 1996.
-It was first identified in Southern China and Hong Kong.
-The A(H5N1) virus kills a high proportion of the poultry that it infects and is therefore known as a highly pathogenic avian influenza virus.
+It was first identified in southern China and Hong Kong.
+The A(H5N1) virus kills a high proportion of the poultry that it infects, and is therefore known as a highly pathogenic avian influenza virus.
 It remains poorly adapted to humans.
-Transmission from birds to humans is infrequent and no sustained human-to-human transmission has been observed, however it can cause severe disease in humans.
+Transmission from birds to humans is infrequent and no sustained human-to-human transmission has been observed.
+However, it can cause severe disease in humans.

 Influenza virus detections in poultry in EU/EEA

-In 2015, highly pathogenic avian influenza virus A(H5N1) was detected in poultry and wild birds in Bulgaria and Romania.
+In 2014/2015, a highly pathogenic avian influenza virus subtype, A(H5N8) was introduced into Europe.
+Outbreaks in poultry and detections in wild birds were notified by several European countries.

 Questions and answers on avian influenza

 What is avian influenza (bird flu)?
 Why are we concerned about bird flu outbreaks?
 What are the control measures in birds and animals?
-How do outbreaks of avian influenza spread? etc.
+How do outbreaks of avian influenza spread?

 Factsheet on A(H5N1)